Evanna Lynch: Activism and veganism

 In a 2019 interview, Lynch said she "hated the blood [from raw meat]" as a child and, at age 11, she became a vegetarian.
 In 2015, she turned to veganism for ethical reasons.
 Lynch said that her activism is mostly done "in my free time as a way to give back and a way to right the world".

-In 2015, Lynch was the first person to sign the petition against live export in the On Cow tour, an event organised by Compassion in World Farming which visited eight cities in the European Union.
+In 2015, attended the launch of a protest against live animal export organised by Compassion in World Farming that visited seven cities in the European Union.
 Since then, she has joined many animal rights demonstrations and campaigns.
 In May 2018, Lynch and a journalist travelled to Kerala, India to observe the treatment of the endangered Asian elephant.
 In August, she and actor Peter Egan joined the organisation Save the Asian Elephants to hand in a 200,000-name petition to the Department for Environment, Food and Rural Affairs, demanding to ban the advertisement in the United Kingdom of "unethical Asian elephant related holidays abroad", among other requests.

 In 2017, Lynch narrated the short documentary iAnimal by Animal Equality, dealing with the dairy industry.
 The film received a nomination at the 2018 Raindance Film Festival.
 In June 2018, she narrated a short film by the Humane Society International against the dog and cat meat trade in Asia.
 In October 2019, Lynch was announced as a Lovie Award winner for her activism.
 The committee stated that she "raises the bar for others in a position of fame to use the Internet in the most creative and accessible ways possible, to introduce new ideas to people that can truly change our world for the better".